Skip to content

 • FTRUMConfig.setRumCacheLimitCount

-• The database cache limit corresponding to FTSDKConfig.enableLimitWithDbSize
+• The total cache size limit corresponding to FTSDKConfig.enableLimitWithCacheSize

 If the cache reaches its limit, data exceeding the limit may be discarded.
-Therefore, it is recommended to provide the upload endpoint as soon as possible in this mode, or to set cache limits appropriately based on business scenarios.
+Therefore, it is recommended to promptly provide the upload address in this mode, or reasonably set cache limits based on business scenarios.

 FTSdk.setDatakitUrl("http://10.0.0.1:9529");